AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-002-backend.md

 **Static Typing**: Go's static typing helps catch errors at compile-time, reducing the likelihood of runtime errors and improving code reliability.

-**Cross-Platform**: Go supports cross-platform development and can be compiled for various operating systems and architectures.

 **Strong Ecosystem**: Go has a strong and growing ecosystem of libraries, frameworks (e.g., Gin, Echo for web services), and tools (e.g., gofmt, go vet) that facilitate development and maintenance.

 ## Consequences
 By adopting Go as our primary programming language, we accept the following consequences:

-Team members may need to learn Go if they are not already familiar with it.
+Team members who are not already familiar with Go can easily learn it since it is a simple language with fewer programming constructs.
-We will need to manage dependencies and third-party libraries carefully, as Go has a preference for a minimalistic standard library.

 ## Alternatives
 ### Alternative 1: Node.js (JavaScript/TypeScript)